mfukushim/map-traveler-mcp/README.md

   Claude will act as a traveler.
 It also controls reading and posting to SNS.
 - carBattle.txt
   This is a small novel game about a story of transporting secret documents from Yokohama to Tokyo.
 Scenes are automatically generated.
 Set moveMode=skip to play.
+- japanMapChallenge.txt,japanMapChallenge2.txt
+  Two AIs communicate with each other via SNS and play a challenge game using landscape images.
+  To play, you need two Bluesky accounts and two Claude Desktops.
+Also set moveMode=skip.
+(However, the operation is somewhat unstable.)
+  japanMapChallenge2 has a challenge reflection rule.

 ## Setting